DASPRiD/dasprids.de/site/posts/2012-08-23-feeding-zend-i18n-translator-from-a-database.md

 Be sure that more i18n related topics are following in the near future, and when you are going to [ZendCon](http://www.zendcon.com), don't miss my [i18n](http://zendcon.com/sessions/?tid=2622#session-22628) or [router](http://zendcon.com/sessions/?tid=2622#session-22627) talk there!

-**Update**
-I'm currently working on a database translation loader added to ZF2 itself.
+**Update:** I'm currently working on a database translation loader added to ZF2 itself.
 It will most likely be available in 2.1.